 Maryland Motorcycle Safety Program

 Riding a motorcycle requires special skills and concentration.
-The Maryland Motor Vehicle Administration (MVA) offers motorcycle rider training courses for new and experienced riders.
-The courses teach the participants the special skills and mental strategies necessary for responsible motorcycle operation.
+The Maryland Department of Transportation Motor Vehicle Administration (MDOT MVA) offers motorcycle rider training courses for new and experienced riders to teach participants the skills and mental strategies necessary for responsible motorcycle operation.
 Statistics show that more than 90 percent of riders involved in crashes had no formal training, were self-taught or learned from family and friends.